-- (a) It shall be unlawful and a violation of this Article III for the owner of a motor vehicle to abandon the same as herein defined. - (b) It shall be unlawful and a violation of this Article III for the owner of a nuisance or junked vehicle, as herein defined, to keep or store said nuisance or junked vehicle, on property owned, leased or occupied by such owner, for a period longer than thirty (30) days.
+- (a) It shall be unlawful and a violation of this Article III for the registered owner, lessee, or person entitled to possession of a motor vehicle to abandon the same as herein defined. - (b) It shall be unlawful and a violation of this Article III for the registered owner, lessee, or person entitled to possession of a nuisance or junked vehicle, as herein defined, to keep or store said nuisance or junked vehicle, on property owned, leased or occupied by such owner, for a period longer than thirty (30) days.
 The placing, keeping or storing of a motor vehicle in a bona fide "automobile grave yard" or "junkyard," as defined in N.C.G.S.
 136-143 shall not be a violation of this Article III. - (c) It shall be unlawful and a violation of this Article III for the owner, lessee or occupant of private property to keep or store an abandoned, nuisance, or junked vehicle on such property for a period longer than thirty (30) days.
 (Ord. of 9-6-88,1).